100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 40. Atlanta Brick Company

-Take your Lego fans to the Atlanta Brick Company in Newnan (one of the largest building brick toy stores in the world) to buy, sell, and trade Legos.
+Take your LEGO fans to the Atlanta Brick Company in Newnan (one of the largest building brick toy stores in the world) to buy, sell, and trade LEGO bricks.

 41. Treetop Quest